-If a gas appliance malfunctions, or if is installed or used incorrectly, (for example, used in a small space), then levels of carbon monoxide may become dangerously high and can cause illness or death.
+If a gas appliance malfunctions, or if it is installed or used incorrectly (for example used in a small space), then levels of carbon monoxide may become dangerously high and can cause an airborne risk for illness or death.
 Here are some warning signs to look for and tips to keep in mind.

 Appliances should be used for their intended purpose, in accordance with manufacturers’ instructions.
 In particular, cookers, grillers and barbecues should not be used for heating.